Get Started With Custom Metadata Types in Salesforce

 10. Consider Packaging and Deployment:

 If you’re building a managed package or deploying changes between environments, consider how custom metadata types fit into your packaging and deployment strategy.
-Custom metadata types can be deployed using metadata API or Salesforce CLI.
+Custom metadata types can be deployed using the metadata API or Salesforce CLI.

 Conclusion:

 Custom Metadata Types (CMDTs) in Salesforce offer a flexible and scalable solution for extending the platform’s metadata model to accommodate custom data requirements.
 By carefully planning the data model, leveraging relationships, and considering performance implications, organizations can create robust configurations that align with their business processes.
-CMDTs support hierarchical relationships and a variety of field types, allowing for the modeling of complex data structures.
+CMDTs support hierarchical relationships and a variety of field types, allowing for the modelling of complex data structures.

 Contact Us